jwalaarammitra/jwalaarammitra/README.md

 ### Hey there, my name is Jwala!  👋

 Here is a little bit more about who I am.
-- 💻 3rd year B.S. in Computer Science, conc.
+- 💻 Purdue University: 3rd year B.S. in Computer Science, conc.
 Machine Intelligence💡
 - 📈 Cert. of Entrepreneurship and Innovation Student
 - 👾 Summer 2021: SWE Intern @ Align Tech
 - 👩🏽‍💻 Seeking 2022 Software Internships